Ninfa Segarra

-Ninfa Segarra (born June 4, 1950) is the last President of the New York City Board of Education.
-She served as President of the Board from 2000 to 2002 when the Board was abolished by the State of New York and power of the city schools was transferred to Mayor Michael Bloomberg.
+Ninfa Segarra (born June 4, 1950) is an American lawyer who was the last President of the New York City Board of Education, serving from 2000 to 2002 when the Board was abolished by the State of New York and power of the city schools was transferred to Mayor Michael Bloomberg.

 Early life and education

 Ninfa Segarra was born on June 4, 1950, to working-class Puerto Rican parents and grew up in the LaGuardia Houses on the Lower East Side.
 She attended Our Lady of Sorrows parochial school and Cathedral High School.
 In the ninth grade, she began joining protests championing Latino rights.
 While attending New York University (NYU) for undergrad, she worked for the ASPIRA Association, a left leaning group that works to empower Latino youth.
 She received her bachelor's in 1973 and attended New York Law School, graduating in 1982.